-NOTE: The Maintain page is password protected and reserved for use by Vertiv service engineers only.
+The Maintain page is password protected (12345) and reserved for use by Vertiv service engineers only.

-4.2.5.
-Default Screen
+4.2.5 Default Screen

-During the UPS operation, if there are no alarms for two minutes, the display will revert to the default as shown in Figure 4-7 While the Default screen is displayed, if there are no alarm or fault conditions active, the Flow screen shown in Figure 4-5 will be displayed if the user presses any key.
+During the UPS operation, if there are no alarms for two minutes, the display will return to its default as shown in Figure 4-7.
+While the Default screen is displayed, if there are no alarm or fault conditions active, the Flow screen. shown in Figure 4-5 is displayed if the user presses any key.